-2017 2016

 Leases Providing Revenue to the Council

 Council owns various buildings, plant and other facilities that are available for hire or lease (on a non-cancellable basis wherever practicable) in accordance with the published revenue policy.
 Rentals received from such leases are disclosed as rent and hire of non-investment property in Note 2.

-(i) Investment Property Rentals received, and outgoings reimbursed, in relation to Investment Property are also disclosed in Note 2.
+(i) Investment Property

+Rentals received, and outgoings reimbursed, in relation to Investment Property are also disclosed in Note 2.
 These lease agreements, all of which are classified as operating leases, are made on a non-cancellable basis

 Leases commitments under all non-cancellable lease agreements, including those relating to Investment Property, are as follows:

 Not later than one year 647 612

 Later than one year and not later than 5 years 1,032 1,042

 Later than 5 years 2,302 2,242

-3,981 3,896
+3.981 3,896

 (ii) Lease Payment Commitments of Council

 Council has entered into non-cancellable operating leases for various items of computer and other plant and equipment.
-Leases in relation to computer and office equipment permit Council, at expiry of the lease, to elect to re-lease, return

-on Council in relation to additional debt or further leasing.
+Leases in relation to computer and office equipment permit Council, at expiry of the lease, to elect to re-lease, return or acquire the equipment leased.
+No lease imposes any additional restrictions on Council in relation to additional debt or further leasing.